Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Constraint-aware Break-even (RQ2)

 \section{Constraint-aware Break-even (RQ2)}

-The calibrated economic model above retains a key assumption from the original five-minute rule and subsequent revisits: the system can always fully utilize the SSD’s peak IOPS.
-In this section, we drop this assumption and make the break-even interval estimation feasibility-aware by introducing two constraints that bound usable SSD throughput: (i) application-level read latency constraint, and (ii) the platform’s total host IOPS capability.
+The calibrated economic model above assumes, as in the original 5-minute rule, that system fully utilizes SSD’s peak IOPS.
+Here, we relax this assumption and make the break-even analysis feasibility-aware by introducing two practical constraints that bound usable SSD IOPS: (i) application-level read latency and (ii) the platform’s total host IOPS capacity.

-To incorporate the latency constraint, we model each NAND flash channel as an M/D/1 queue~\cite{kleinrock1975queueing, harchol2013performance}, where read requests arrive according to a Poisson process, service time is deterministic, and a single channel serves one request at a time.
-Given the peak SSD IOPS $IOPS_{\text{SSD}}^{\text{(peak)}}$ (see Eq.~\ref{eq:SSDIOPSpeak} in Section~\ref{sec:RQ1} for its calculation) and total $N_{\text{CH}}$ channels inside SSD, we can express the per-channel deterministic service time as $N_{\text{CH}}/IOPS_{\text{SSD}}^{\text{(peak)}}$.
-Meanwhile, we need to incorporate the additional sensing latency within NAND flash memory chips.
-Therefore, let \( 0\le \rho \le 1\) denote the channel bandwidth utilization, the mean read request service latency can be calculated as
+To model latency constraints, we treat each NAND flash channel as an M/D/1 queue~\cite{kleinrock1975queueing, harchol2013performance}, where read requests follow a Poisson process, service time is deterministic, and one channel serves a single request at a time.
+Given the peak SSD IOPS \(IOPS_{\text{SSD}}^{\text{(peak)}}\) (see Eq.~\ref{eq:SSDIOPSpeak}) and \(N_{\text{CH}}\) channels, the per-channel service time is \(N_{\text{CH}}/IOPS_{\text{SSD}}^{\text{(peak)}}\).
+We further include NAND sensing latency and define the channel utilization as \(0 \le \rho \le 1\); the mean read latency is then expressed as